 Wear gloves when washing dishes or using detergents to help protect your hands and nails.
 Dry your hands carefully after washing.
 If the area around your nails becomes red, hot or swollen, tell your doctor straight away.
 They can give you advice and treatment to help.

 You may get a sore mouth or mouth ulcers.
 This is usually mild, but can make you more likely to get a mouth infection.
 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - avoid alcohol, tobacco, and foods that irritate your mouth.

 Effects on the lungs

-Rarely, this treatment can cause unexpected changes to the lungs.
-Usually this is mild.
-Sometimes it can be serious or may need treatment.
+Rarely, this treatment can cause unexpected and sudden changes to the lungs.
+Sometimes this can be serious.
 Always tell your doctor if you develop:

 - a cough

 - a fever (high temperature)

 You should also tell them if any existing breathing problems get worse.
 Your doctor may tell you to stop taking osimertinib while you have tests to check your lungs.
 You may need treatment if you have this side effect.